Mohammed-Mebarek-Mecheter/job-search-app/README.md

 - Enter desired job titles and search parameters, then click the "Search" button.
 - The app will fetch job listings from the Google Jobs API based on the provided criteria.
 - Users can view detailed information about each job listing and filter results as needed.
-- To download search results, click on the "Download CSV" or "Download Excel" button.
+- To download search results, click on the "Download CSV" button.

 ## Contributing